dmakogon/clouddevelop2015/README.md

 Now, find people who are tagged as assistants

 ```
-select distinct p.username as 'Assistant',t.description as 'Assisting with' from Person p
+select distinct p.username as "Assistant",t.description as "Assisting with" from Person p
 inner join TaskAssistants ta on ta.PersonId = p.Id
 inner join Task t on ta.TaskId = t.Id
 ```